isaacchunn/SC1015_MiniPrj_Airbnb/README.md

 **We found that the correlation heat map of amenities vs price show that there is a weak correlation between number of amenities and price.**
 <br></br>
 # Machine Learning
-The notebook for this part is [Linear_Regression](https://github.com/isaacchunn/SC1015_MiniPrj_Airbnb/blob/main/Airbnb_LinearRegression.ipynb) and [Machine_Learning](https://github.com/isaacchunn/SC1015_MiniPrj_Airbnb/blob/main/Airbnb_Machine_Learning.ipynb) which will include the code and more detailed information.
+The notebooks for this part is [Regression.ipynb](https://github.com/isaacchunn/SC1015_MiniPrj_Airbnb/blob/main/Airbnb_Regression.ipynb) and [Machine_Learning.ipynb](https://github.com/isaacchunn/SC1015_MiniPrj_Airbnb/blob/main/Airbnb_Machine_Learning.ipynb) which will include the code and more detailed information.
 We split the dataset into train and test sets of 80:20 ratio for our machine learning model.
 ### Models that we used:
 1. Linear Regression modelling